s-guks/s-guks/README.md

 Link: https://game-changer-s.itch.io/souls

 ## 3. PenpalAI
-PenPalAI is currently in progress!
-We are working on it as a part of an AI Entrepreneurship class.

 PenpalAI is an AI writing assistant created to improve your writing without violating academic integrity.
 It was created using HTML, CSS, JavaScript, and Bootstrap.
+PenPalAI is was created as a part of an AI Entrepreneurship class.

 Repository: https://github.com/PenPal-AI/penpal